vikarnjha/FSWD-Experiments/README.md

 Create an Express server with dynamic routes.
 9. Develop a three tier web application model and data manipulations using Node JS, Express and MongoDB.
+Objective:
+Create a full-stack application with a database connection.